solidi/learning-notes/mentoring/writing-ideas.md

   1. Embrace TODO's.
   1. Improve tooling everytime.
   1. Respect others efforts always.
 Best PR is one that adds/fixes on top of another.
   1. Its all about team context and opinion.
 Clarify expectations.
+State philosophies.
   1. Open to feedback - crosspollination, and incremental learning - bug catching is a side effect.
 1. Meta becomes more important.
 1. User experience with fans.